Search by Keyword

-The Beatles may not have touched the song on stage, but the popularity of the track gave Paul license to include it in his live set lists periodically.
+The Beatles may not have touched the song on stage, but the popularity of the track gave Paul license to periodically include it in his live set lists.
 His first solo “World Tour” of 1989/1990 included the song, this tour running from September 26th, 1989 to July 29th, 1990.
 He gave it a rest until his “The ‘US’ Tour,” which ran from September 16th to November 30th, 2005.
 This tour, featuring the live performance of “Good Day Sunshine,” was featured in the DVD release “The Space Within US."
 He then worked it back into his set list during some of the 2015 dates of his "Out There" Tour, which spanned from April 15th to October 22nd of that year.

-When all is said and done, no one can resist a ‘feel good’ song.
-When the irresistibly folksy swing of The Lovin’ Spoonful’s “Daydream” hit the airwaves in mid 1966, it not only set the tone for a ‘groovy’ summer, but it inspired many songwriters and recording artists to catch that same vibe.
-The Kinks immediately followed suit with “Sunny Afternoon,” Donovan captured the atmosphere with “Sunshine Superman,” and then The Beatles one-ups them all with “Good Day Sunshine.”
+When all is said and done, no one can resist a "feel good" song.
+When the irresistibly folksy swing of The Lovin’ Spoonful’s “Daydream” hit the airwaves in mid 1966, it not only set the tone for a "groovy" summer, but it inspired many songwriters and recording artists to catch that same vibe.
+The Kinks immediately followed suit with the ironic “Sunny Afternoon,” Donovan captured the atmosphere with “Sunshine Superman,” and then The Beatles one-upped them all with “Good Day Sunshine.”
 As Chris Ingham describes the song in “The Rough Guide To The Beatles,” it exemplifies that smiling essence “and still manages to pack in more time and key changes than most groups would bother with on an entire album.”
 Three cheers to The Beatles for putting the exclamation mark on the happy-go-lucky summer of 1966!